-- Cars, motorcycles or other vehicles may move into your path and increase the likelihood of a crash. - Pedestrians and animals are unpredictable and make short, fast moves. - Stationary objects, potholes, guard rails, bridges, roadway signs, hedges, or trees won't move into your path, but may influence your driving strategy.
+- Cars, motorcycles, bicycles, pedestrians or other vehicles may move into your path and increase the likelihood of a crash. - Unattended children and animals are unpredictable and make short, fast moves. - Stationary objects, potholes, guard rails, bridges, roadway signs, hedges, or trees won't move into your path, but may influence your driving strategy.